 Intending immigrants that meet the eligibility requirements for adjustment of status, may file Form I-485, Application to Register Permanent Residence or Adjust Status.
-As mentioned above, immediate relatives may submit the application to USCIS at potentially two different points.
-Form I-485 can always be filed after the I-130 petition is approved and current.
-However, immediate relatives can file “concurrently.”
+As mentioned above, immediate relatives may generally submit the application to USCIS at any time they meet the eligibility requirements.
+In fact, immediate relatives can file “concurrently.”
 This means that that Form I-485 is filed together with Form I-130.
 However, these are just the two primary forms.
 In most cases, family-based AOS application packets will include the following forms:

-- Form I-130A, Biographic Information (if relative is a spouse)
+- I-130A, Biographic Information (if relative is a spouse)